-Dogs, cats, and the other animal companions who share our homes aren't wild-they're "domesticated," which means that they need their guardians (that's us!) to make sure they have everything that they need for a safe and happy life.
+Dogs, cats, and the other animal companions who share our homes aren't wild-they're "domesticated," which means that they need us to make sure they have everything that they need for a safe and happy life.
 Caring for animals is a big responsibility, and it's important to learn about their needs and to pay attention to what they like and dislike.
-This will help us understand how best to take care of animal companions and meet all their needs.
+This will help us understand how best to take care of them.

 Choose a domesticated animal.
 Draw the animal in the box on the left, and draw yourself in the box on the right.
-Think of things that only the animal likes to eat, do, and have, then write (or draw) them on the Venn diagram in the circle that shows the animal.
-Do the same for the things that only you like to eat, do, and have, then write (or draw) them on the Venn diagram in the circle that shows you.
-Last, draw the things that you both like to eat, do, and have on the Venn diagram in the space where the circles overlap.
+Think of things that only the animal likes to eat, do, and have, then write (or draw) them in the circle that shows the animal.
+Do the same for the things that only you like to eat, do, and have, then write (or draw) them in the circle that shows you.
+Last, draw the things that you both like to eat, do, and have in the space where the circles overlap.

-Model how to fill in a Venn diagram on the board using your own examples before allowing students to complete theirs.
+Model filling in a diagram on the board using your own examples before having students complete theirs.